- Start level

 - Passport to Russia 1 textbook.
 Lessons 7-9.
 M Louwerse/L. Lubotsky.
 ISBN 9789061433576

 - Passport to Russia 1 workbook.
 Lessons 7-9.
 M. Louwerse/L. Lubotsky.
 ISBN 9789061433583

 The textbook used in this course contains 15 chapters and corresponds to 2 complete levels of the CEFR/ERK.
 The book is designed to guide you to A2.
 The content is spread over five courses.
-After Russian 1 you will reach level PRE A1 and after Russian 2 you will reach level A1.1 .
-After Russian 3 you will reach level A1.2 (A1), after Russian 4 you will reach level A2.1 and after Russian 5 you will reach level A2.2 (A2).
+After Russian 1 you will reach level PRE A1 and after Russian 2 level A1.1.
+After Russian 3 you will reach level A1.2 (A1), after Russian 4 level 2.1 and after Russian 5 level A2.2 (A2).

 The course material is not included in the registration fee.
 Course participants are required to purchase course materials themselves.